 This essentially hands over control to mymodule.py:

-import numpy as np from xlwings import Workbook, Range wb = Workbook() # Creates a reference to the calling Excel file def rand_numbers(): """ produces standard normally distributed random numbers with shape (n,n)""" n = Range('Sheet1', 'B1').value rand_num = np.random.randn(n, n) Range('Sheet1', 'C3').value = rand_num
+import numpy as np from xlwings import Workbook, Range wb = Workbook() # Creates a reference to the calling Excel file def rand_numbers(): """ produces standard normally distributed random numbers with shape (n,n)""" n = Range('Sheet1', 'B1').value # Write desired dimensions into Cell B1 rand_num = np.random.randn(n, n) Range('Sheet1', 'C3').value = rand_num

-To make this run, just import de VBA module xlwings.bas in the VBA editor.
+To make this run, just import de VBA module xlwings.bas in the VBA editor (Open the VBA editor with Alt-F11, then go to File > Import File... and import the xlwings.bas file. ).
 It can be found in the directory of your xlwings installation.

 Deployment is really the part where xlwings shines:

-- Just zip-up your Spreadsheet with your Python code and the xlwings.py file and send it around.
-The receiver only needs to have an installation of Python with pywin32 (and obviously all the other packages you’re using).
+- Just zip-up your Spreadsheet with your Python code and send it around.
+The receiver only needs to have an installation of Python with xlwings (and obviously all the other packages you’re using).

 - There is no need to install any Excel add-in.

 - If this still sounds too complicated, just freeze your Python code into an executable and use RunFrozenPython instead of RunPython.
 This gives you a standalone version of your Spreadsheet tool without any dependencies.